samestrin/llm-interface/README.md

 - `groq-sdk`: SDK for interacting with the Groq API.
 - `openai`: SDK for interacting with the OpenAI API.
 - `dotenv`: For managing environment variables.
 Used by test cases.
+- `flat-cache`: For caching API responses to improve performance and reduce redundant requests.
+- `jest`: For running test cases.

 ## Installation